Get Used to Repeating Questions

-Practice–and Re-practice–the Questions That You Get Wrong
+Practice the Questions That You Get Wrong

 Let’s be honest.
 If a person learns ALL of the questions in the Official Guide and can do ALL of them in an efficient way in two minutes or less without excess expenditure of energy, that person should be able to reach 650+ on the GMAT.

+Over and over.
 Until they’re not difficult.
 If that takes five times, ten times, or more, so be it.
 If it takes getting the questions explained by a professional like me, so be it.
 Getting help will be an investment in your future.